WICG/webcomponents/proposals/Template-Instantiation.md

 </template>
 ```

-In this approach, each inner template appear as its own template part, and the template process callback which supports foreach **directive** would instantiate the inner template as many times as needed as follows:
+In that approach, each inner template appears as its own template part, and the template process callback which supports the `foreach` **directive** would instantiate the inner template as many times as needed, as follows:

 ```
 document.defineTemplateType("with-for-each", { processCallback: function (instance, parts, state) {